National Football League: Media coverage

 In addition to radio networks run by each NFL team, select NFL games are broadcast nationally by Westwood One (known as Dial Global for the 2012 season).
 These games are broadcast on over 500 networks, giving all NFL markets access to each primetime game.
 The NFL's deal with Westwood One was extended in 2012 and continued through 2017.
 Other NFL games are nationally distributed by Compass Media Networks and Sports USA Radio Network under contracts with individual teams.

 Some broadcasting innovations have either been introduced or popularized during NFL telecasts.
 Among them, the Skycam camera system was used for the first time in a live telecast, at a 1984 preseason NFL game in San Diego between the Chargers and 49ers, and televised by CBS.
 Commentator John Madden famously used a telestrator during games between the early 1980s to the mid-2000s, boosting the device's popularity.

 The NFL has licensing agreements with X, Reddit and Meta Platforms to serve as authorized social media outlets for the league and its teams.
 The New England Patriots' attempt to launch a Bluesky account was met with a cease and desist order from the NFL headquarters.

 In 2025, the NFL began to take equity stakes in some of its media partners as part of business transactions.
 In August 2025, the NFL gained an equity stake in CBS parent company Paramount Skydance Corporation following the acquisition of Paramount Global by Skydance Media, by virtue of its existing investments and content partnerships with Skydance.
-The same month, the NFL announced that it would sell NFL Network, the NFL RedZone channel, and its fantasy football services to ESPN Inc. for an undisclosed amount, pending regulatory approval; as part of the agreement, the NFL will take a 10% stake in ESPN.
+The same month, the NFL announced that it would sell NFL Network, the NFL RedZone channel, and its fantasy football services to ESPN Inc. for an undisclosed amount, pending regulatory approval; as part of the agreement, the NFL received a 10% stake in ESPN.